-Strategic Objective 1D: Review and act upon the rules, regulations, and significant actions of the Office of Personnel Management (OPM), as appropriate.
+Strategic Objective 1D: Review and act upon the rules, regulations, and significant actions of OPM, as appropriate.

 Interim results indicate that this objective was Met.
-Information regarding requests to review OPM regulations and a review of OPM significant actions were included in the Annual Report for FY 2022.
+Information regarding requests to review OPM regulations and a review of OPM significant actions were included in the Annual Report for FY 2023.